Type inference for Haskell, part 7

 apply s (TAp l r) = TAp (apply s l) (apply s r)

-, and thus have a substitution that replaces a
+type variable b, and thus have a substitution that replaces a with b.
+I’ll

 As a general note, when a type variable appears in one of the left-hand sides of a substitution, you don’t want it to appear in any the right-hand sides.
 That would mean you would have to apply the same substitution multiple times to get the full result.
 It’s even worse when a variable is replaced by something containing itself - you’d never finish applying that!